Discrete-time dynamics, step-skew products, and pipe-flows

 \section{Abstract}

-A discrete-time deterministic dynamical system is governed at every step by a predetermined law.
-However the dynamics can lead to many complexities in the phase space and in the domain of observables that makes it comparable to a stochastic process.
-This behavior is characterized by properties such as mixing and ergodicity.
-This article presents two different approximation schemes for such a dynamical system.
-Each scheme approximates the ergodicity of the deterministic dynamics using different principles.
-The first is a step-skew product system, in which a finite state Markov process drives a dynamics on Euclidean space.
-The second is a continuous-time skew-product system, in which a deterministic, mixing flow intermittently drives a deterministic flow through a topological space created by gluing cylinders.
-This system is called a perturbed pipe-flow.
-We show how these three representations are interchangeable.
-It is proved that the distribution induced on the space of paths by these three types of dynamics can be made arbitrarily close to each other.
-This indicates that it is impossible to decide whether a general timeseries is generated by a deterministic or stochastic process, and is of continuous or discrete time.
+Dynamical processes can be classified in various ways as deterministic or stochastic, and continuous or discrete time.
+All these types can be studied by the path-spaces they generate, and stationary measures on that path-space.
+Such measures are called the law of the dynamics.
+This article presents how a general ergodic dynamical system may be approximated in terms of their law, by a simple and restricted family of deterministic continuous-time skew-product systems.
+In these systems, a deterministic, mixing flow intermittently drives a deterministic flow through a topological space created by gluing cylinders.
+The resulting orbits mimic the law of the original dynamics.
+This comparison is made possible by introducing a secondary intermediary approximation of the ergodic dynamics.
+This third system is a step-skew dynamical system, in which a finite state Markov process drives a dynamics on topological disk.
+Each of these three representations have their advantages.
+It is proved that the distribution induced on the space of paths by these three dynamics can be made arbitrarily close to each other.
+This analysis reconfirms the old principle that it is impossible to decide whether a general timeseries is generated by a deterministic or stochastic process, and is of continuous or discrete time.

 \begin{AMS} 37A30, 37A05, 37A50, 37B10, 37M10, 37B02 \end{AMS}